Annxhilator/stormer/README.md

--q: quiet mode, only displays successeful attempts
+-q: quiet mode, only displays successful attempts

 -s: save mode, stormer will save all vulnerable urls to a .txt file

+Disclamer
+-
+No harm caused by this tool will be of my responsability, use it ethically and with caution.